 Place-based Design

 This year marks the 10th anniversary of Fogo Island Inn, a community-centred social business blending hospitality and sustainability.
-Newfoundland-born, Norway-based architect Todd Saunders designed a building steeped in outport traditions and aesthetics but inspired by the bold visuals of contemporary design.
-The result was an architecture distinctly of this place.
+Newfoundland-born, Norway-based architect Todd Saunders designed a building that marries outport aesthetics with contemporary design, creating a truly authentic architectural experience.

 Furniture

-The vintage barrel chair embodies a Fogo Island design fundamental: an economy of materials, or giving new life to used objects once they could no longer fulfill their original purpose.
-Barrels once used for shipping and storing flour became an ergonomic rocker.
-Designer Donna Wilson was inspired by this ingenious design and created the Bertha Chair, named for the first woman appointed to the Supreme Court of Canada.
+The vintage barrel chair is a prime example of Fogo Island Workshops’ design philosophy, emphasizing an economy of materials and repurposing used objects.
+Barrels that were used for shipping and storing flour became an ergonomic rocker.
+Designer Donna Wilson created the Bertha Chair based on this ingenious design and named it for the first woman appointed to the Supreme Court of Canada.

 Textiles

-Yvonne Mullock worked with local quilters to unearth decades of quilt designs that were made out of necessity and passion.
-The quilts and their makers shared these designs in a quilt parade, cataloging the different patterns passed down over generations.
-From this, Yvonne and local artisans worked together to develop a collection of quilts for Fogo Island Inn, each pattern providing warmth and a human touch to each room.
+Yvonne Mullock collaborated with local makers to unearth all manner of quilt designs and catalogue them.
+With this framework, Yvonne and local quilters worked together to develop a collection of quilts for Fogo Island Inn, adding warmth and a personal touch to each room.

 Design Evolution